 5. Not Optimised for Mobile

-More than half of website traffic now comes from mobile devices, yet many websites still feel like they were designed only for desktop.
+According to StatCounter, more than half of all website traffic globally now comes from mobile devices, yet many websites still feel like they were designed only for desktop.

 The problem: